 Countries that have reduced or escaped poverty

 Although most poverty can be found in Sub-Saharan Africa, many countries within Africa have reduced poverty, some by almost half.
-There are several other countries that have been successful in reducing poverty like China, India, and Vietnam, to name a few.
+There are several other countries for example that have been successful in reducing poverty like China, India, and Vietnam.

 |Saudi Arabia||South Korea|